 9. Avocado

-It’s an instagram worthy fruit.
-They are very popular and versatile.
+It’s an Instagram-worthy fruit.
+They are trendy and versatile.
 You can add the raw, make a tasty sandwich or add them to your fruit salad.
 Eating it will provide your body with great nutrition.
 So, grab your avocado toast for a delightful breakfast.

 Vitamin C Content: